pytools4dart/pytools4dart/docs/user_guides/11_DART_bugs.md

 * (v1083) plots converted to triangles consumes enormous RAM at mockup creation (dart-maket)

+## v1177
+A problem with DART python install on linux leads to an error when running simulation from python interface.

+## v1173

+Several problems with DART prospect module were detected.

 ## v1121
 ### Fix
 * memory leak in DART Lidar: overloads memory for a simulation of 10e6 pulses (with scene of 7e6 triangles).